cosmos/cosmos/WHITEPAPER.md

 Some claim that a major problem with consistency-favouring consensus algorithms like Tendermint is that any network partition which causes there to be no single partition with +⅔ voting power (e.g. ⅓+ going offline) will halt consensus altogether.
-[NEEDS SOURCE] The Cosmos architecture can help mitigate this problem by using a global hub with regional autonomous zones, where voting power for each zone are distributed based on a common geographic region.
+The Cosmos architecture can help mitigate this problem by using a global hub with regional autonomous zones, where voting power for each zone are distributed based on a common geographic region.
 For instance, a common paradigm may be for individual cities, or regions, to operate their own zones